How to Care For Your Pet's Medications While Traveling

 Are you taking your pet on vacation with you, to visit friends, or some other round trip itinerary of relatively short duration?
 Or are you moving your house to another country?

 If you’ll only be gone a few days, your primary concern is packing enough of your pet’s medications to last – plus a bit more, in case your plans change.
 If the medication must be refrigerated – insulin, for example – you can use a small, insulated travel cooler with a frozen ice pack to keep the drugs cool.
 This is especially easy if you’re driving to your destination.
-It’s a good idea to pack a few Ziploc bags, too, in case you need to replenish your ice supply along the way.
+It’s a good idea to pack a few sandwich bags, too, in case you need to replenish your ice supply along the way.

 But you have to think ahead.
 The friend you’re visiting will certainly have a refrigerator, but if you’ll be staying in a hotel, be sure to book accommodations with an in-room fridge.
 In some places, in-room refrigerators automatically shut off when the room is unoccupied to conserve electricity, so you’ll need to make other arrangements for your pet’s meds.